Shre-19-yansh/SQL---Dannys-Diner/README.md

   - `Sales.csv` → Customer orders

 - **Scripts**
-  - `Case_Study_Answer` → Contains all question, SQL queries and answers to the case study questions
+  - `Case_Study_Answer.md` → Contains all question, SQL queries and answers to the case study questions
   - `README.md` → Information about the project, process, and objectives

 ---